corda/cordapp-template-kotlin/README.md

 controller.
 Open each node's config file (`[nodeName]/node.conf`), and make the following changes:

-* Change the artemis address to the machine's ip address (e.g.
+* Change the P2P address to the machine's ip address (e.g.
-  `artemisAddress="10.18.0.166:10005"`)
+  `p2pAddress="10.18.0.166:10005"`)
-* Change the network map address to the ip address of the machine where the controller node is running (e.g. `networkMapAddress="10.18.0.166:10002"`) (please note that the controller will not have a network map address)
+* Change the network map address to the ip address of the machine where the controller node is running (e.g. `networkMapService { address="10.18.0.166:10002"...`) (please note that the controller will not have a network map address entry)

 Each machine should now run its nodes using `runnodes` or `runnodes.bat` files.
 Once they are up and running, the nodes should be able to communicate